52454D434F/morce.codes-HUGO/content/posts/photo-organizer-project.md

 4. **Destination Path Generation**:
    - If date found: Creates path `YYYY/MM_Mmm/` (e.g., `2024/08_Aug/`)
-   - Filename format: `yyyymmdd_hhmmss.ext` (without subseconds)
+   - Filename format: `yyyymmdd_hhmmss.ext` (without subseconds for destination folder)
    - If no date found: Moves to `NoDateFound/` folder with original filename

-5. **Duplicate Check**: Before moving, checks if a file with the same name already exists at the destination
+5. **Duplicate Check**: Before moving, checks if a file with the same name already exists at the destination:
+   - **Size Comparison**: First compares file sizes (fast optimization)
+   - **MD5 Hash Check**: If sizes match, compares MD5 hashes
+   - **Exact Duplicate**: If hashes match, handles according to `DELETE_DUPLICATES` setting
+   - **Different Content**: If hashes differ, compares modification times and keeps older file

-6. **File Movement**: Moves the file to the appropriate destination folder
+6. **File Movement**: Moves the file to the appropriate destination folder:
+   - Files are renamed to consistent `yyyymmdd_hhmmss.ext` format when date is available
+   - Original filenames preserved for files without date information
+   - Duplicates are handled according to the configured strategy

 ### Date Extraction Methods